metadata toggle

 Indications for use

-For the vaccination of chickens against Marek’s disease.
+For the vaccination of one-day old chickens against Marek’s disease.

 Contraindications